Skip to main content

 2. Blue: Common in people of European descent

-3. Green: A rarer color, found in about 2% of the world's population
+3. Green: A rarer color, found in about 2% of the world's population — use our Eye Color Rarity Calculator to see how your color ranks globally

 4. Hazel: A combination of brown and green